 A polysomnogram is required for diagnosis.

 Central sleep apnoea (CSA) syndromes are characterised by repetitive absent or diminished respiratory efforts that occur intermittently or in a cyclical pattern predominantly during sleep.
 They are classified according to their underlying aetiology as primary or secondary.
-CSA is most commonly encountered in clinical practice as a result of an underlying condition, notably congestive heart failure (CHF) with reduced or preserved ejection fraction, conferring a poor prognosis.
-Among forms of medication and substance abuse, opioid intake is another frequent clinical scenario that may lead to CSA.
+CSA is most commonly encountered in clinical practice as a result of an underlying condition, notably congestive heart failure with reduced or preserved ejection fraction, conferring a poor prognosis.
+Among forms of medication and substance misuse, opioid intake is another frequent clinical scenario that may lead to CSA.
 Primary CSA is an idiopathic rare disorder.

 History and exam